Technical Glossary

 A metallic layer that covers the entire back surface of a solar PV cell and acts as a conductor.

-Also used to refer to advanced cell designs such as EWT where both terminals of the cell are located on the back side of the wafer, thus increasing the light-gathering area of the cell and hence improving conversion efficiency.
+Also used to refer to advanced cell designs, such as EWT, where both terminals of the cell are located on the back side of the wafer, thereby increasing the light-gathering area of the cell and improving conversion efficiency.

 BACK GLASS

-The bottom layer of a thin film solar module, which provides rigidity and electrical insulation.
-Current is extracted from the module through the junction box that is attached to the circuit through a hole in the back glass.
+The bottom layer of a thin film solar module provides rigidity and electrical insulation.
+Current is extracted from the module through the junction box, which is attached to the circuit via a hole in the back glass.

 BACKPLANE